Todd-D-Vance/Rat-Race/README.md

 ## Chapter 29: Additional Edibles and Hazards

-Another rabit hole: add pickups like the cherries in Pac-Man.
+Another rabbit hole: add pickups like the cherries in Pac-Man.

 ## Chapter 30: Fixing the Remaining Issues